 Powderham Food Festival is back for 2019, with a line-up of incredible local south west chefs and bakers booked in to host fantastic foodie demonstrations Continue reading News: Catch Incredible Chef Demonstrations At Powderham Food Festival!

-I’m not going abroad for my holidays, like many of my fellow countrymen who are too skint, I will not be jetting away to anywhere exotic, we have to make do with being stuck with the continental warmth, the mid-Atlantic storms and the fickle climate.
-Luckily we have an impressive array of beautiful destinations in our lovely county; glorious wild spaces and lots of green, … Continue reading Review: 2 mains for £20 at The Oddfellows #ad
+Offers mentioned in this post may no longer be valid I’m not going abroad for my holidays, like many of my fellow countrymen who are too skint, I will not be jetting away to anywhere exotic, we have to make do with being stuck with the continental warmth, the mid-Atlantic storms and the fickle climate.
+Luckily we have an impressive array of beautiful destinations in … Continue reading Review: The Oddfellows, Exeter (Summer 2019)

 I remember, a few years ago now, I introduced myself to someone at a professional networking event I was speaking at (not about the blog).
 They had heard of Eating Exeter, as it was back in 2016 and said something that has stuck in my head and I tried to unpack afterwards.
 They said that the blog was too ‘burger focused’… Cue me looking shocked … Continue reading REVIEW: Beer Factory and Kitchen at Hanlon’s Brewery #ad #invited